4-6-2: Mozambique

 The Caminhos de Ferro de Lourenço Marques in Portuguese Mozambique ordered its first three class 300 Pacific locomotives from Baldwin in 1919.
 They hauled passenger trains on the 88 km line between Lourenço Marques (Maputo) and Ressano Garcia, and also crossed the South African border at Komatipoort in South Africa, 93 km from Lourenço Marques, where South African Railways locomotives took over for the rest of the way to Pretoria.
 Two more locomotives were added in 1923 and a further order for four additional Pacific locomotives was placed with Henschel in 1955, for use on the Beira–Bulawayo railway line.

 Henschel also supplied three more modern Pacific type locomotives to Mozambique in 1955.
 These Henschel Pacifics weighed 73.75 tons in working order while its total weight, tender included, was 128 tons.
 The firegrate area was 3.8 m2 and it had 480 × 660 mm cylinders and 1524 mm driving wheels.
 These locomotives were good examples of Pacific type passenger locomotives in Southern Africa.
 When they arrived, their older American-built counterparts were relieved of mainline duty to haul the Lourenço Marques local suburban services.
 All the Pacifics were allocated to the Lourenço Marques shed for the whole of their service lives and all were still in service in 1971.

 New Zealand

 The first true Pacifics, the original thirteen Q class 4-6-2 locomotives built by Baldwin for the New Zealand Railways Department (NZR) in 1901, worked until withdrawal in 1957.
-None has been preserved.
+None were preserved.

-These were followed by 58 Pacific locomotives of the A class, built in 1906 by the NZR's Addington Railway Workshops and by A & G Price Limited.
+These were followed by 58 Pacific locomotives of the A class, built in 1906 by the NZR's Addington Railway Workshops and by A&G Price.
 Two of these have been preserved.
 A further ten locomotives of the A^{A} class were built by Baldwin in 1914.